-This standard specifies requirements and test methods for the performance of clothing ensembles for protection against the effects of cold environments equal to or below -5°C. Thermal insulation is the most important properly tested, and it is tested to verify the effect of layers, fit, drape, coverage and shape.
-The clothing ensemble shall be selected to be optimal rather than to provide maximal
+This standard specifies requirements and test methods for the performance of clothing ensembles for protection against the effects of cold environments equal to or below -5°C. Thermal insulation is the most important property tested, and it is tested to verify the effect of layers, fit, drape, coverage and shape.
+The clothing ensemble shall be selected to be optimal rather than to provide maximal and shape.
+The clothing ensemble shall be selected to be optimal rather than to provide maximal insulation.
+Sweating should be avoided in confinuous cold exposure, since moisture absorption will progressively reduce insulation.
+This is best controlled by selecting flexible, adjustable garments that can be removed and/or have the possibility to balance thermal comfort.
 Garments in frequent use can lose insulation capacity due to the effects of laundering and wear.
 Well-maintained clothing is less affected in this respect.
 Classification and information can be seen in each garment marking:

-Thermal Insulation, $I{\rm cler}$ (m2 K/W) Shall have a minimum value of 0.265 m2 K/W. It shall also be expressed if it is type B (ensemble with underwear), type C (ensemble with specified underwear from manufacturer) or type R (standard type).
+Thermal Insulation, $I{\rm cler}$ (m2 \ K/W) Shall have a minimum value of 0.265 m2 K/W. It shall also be expressed if it is type B (ensemble with underwear), type C (ensemble with specified underwear from manufacturer) or type R (standard type).